Andrea Nakayama’s Field Guide: An Excerpt From Our Functional Nutrition Certification Program

 - At what point should I address their water intake?

-This is exactly what I share in my brand-new free ebook that I don’t want you to miss.
+This is exactly what I share in my free ebook that I don’t want you to miss.
 I reveal the key Terms, Tips, Tools and Principles that you need to implement with each and every client (and the most common Traps practitioners make that cause them to miss these important concepts!)

 There aren’t protocols that will work for everyone, but there are systems that will teach you how to work with each client who is seeking your help and support.